Stevenpena757/DBB/replit.md

 **Platform Positioning:**
 - Primary Customers: Beauty businesses and entrepreneurs in the DFW area
-- Vendor Marketplace: A feature that SERVES businesses by connecting them with suppliers (equipment, products, supplies)
+- Supplier Directory: A feature that SERVES businesses by helping them find and connect with suppliers (equipment, products, supplies)
 - Core Value Proposition: FREE visibility through content sharing, with paid tiers for enhanced features

 **Monetization Strategy:**
 The platform implements a three-tier subscription model (Free, Pro $29/mo, Premium $99/mo) that preserves the core promise of FREE visibility through content creation.
 Revenue streams include:
 - Subscription tiers with enhanced features for businesses
 - Sponsored content placements for premium visibility in the feed
-- Vendor marketplace connecting businesses with suppliers (20% commission free tier, 15% pro, 10% premium)
+- Supplier listings connecting businesses with vendors (20% commission free tier, 15% pro, 10% premium)

 ## User Preferences